 Nowadays, most EULAs are known as a “clickwrap agreements,” because the user enters into the agreement online and must click to accept the conditions before accessing a website or using software.

 Initially, there was doubt as to whether EULAs could be enforced in court, especially if the provisions were inconsistent with the Copyright Act.
 The reason for doubt is because the typical EULA isn’t negotiated between seller and purchaser at the time of sale, and so the purchaser shouldn’t be held to its terms, especially if the user must waive rights under the Copyright Act.
 For example, some licenses may prohibit the user from copying the software, even though the Copyright Act permits the purchaser to make an archival copy.

-The same standards apply to clickwrap agreements: “[C]lickwrap license agreements are an appropriate way to form contracts.” (i.Lan Systems Inc. v.
+The same standards apply to clickwrap agreements, which are said to be “an appropriate way to form contracts.”
+(See i.Lan Systems Inc. v.
 Netscout Service Level Corp., 183 F.Supp.2d 328 (D. Mass.
 2002).)
 In a case involving America Online, a court upheld a clickwrap agreement between AOL and a Massachusetts man requiring that legal disputes with AOL be settled in Virginia.
-(Hughes v.
+(See Hughes v.
 AOL, 2002 U.S. Dist.
 LEXIS 9569 (D. Mass 2002).)

 Another company, as a condition of its EULA, prohibited reverse engineering of its software.
 To the dismay of software programmers, a federal court upheld this provision.
-(Bowers v.
+(See Bowers v.
 Baystate Technologies, Inc., 320 F. 3d 1317 (Fed.
 Cir.
 2003).)